maxep/MXSegmentedPager/README.md

 + See MXSimpleViewController for a standard implementation.
 + See MXParallaxViewController to implement a pager with a parallax header.

-The MXSegmentedPagerController class creates a controller object that manages a segmented-pager.
-The MXExampleViewController provide an example of a MXSegmentedPagerController subclass.
++ See MXExampleViewController for a MXSegmentedPagerController subclass example.

 ## Installation